ClementNerma/Rave/docs/hybrid.md

 println!(two); // Prints: '2'
 ```

 This is useful when dealing with plain constants, or even when dealing with classes.
-Indeed, when we write a class name like `string` or `int` as a value, it is typed as a `#raw<Class>` (called a _raw class_).
-Only raw classes can be instanciated and get members available.
+Indeed, when we write a class name like `string` or `int` as a value, it is typed as a `#raw<Class>` (called a _plain class_).
+Only plain classes can be instanciated and get members available.

 ```sn
 func stringFunc () : Class {